ggbecker/content-navigator/README.md

+Content-Navigator is Visual Studio Code extension which improves creation of content for [ComplianceAsCode/content](https://github.com/ComplianceAsCode/content/) by enabling faster navigation between content files and by providing awareness on existent content within the project.

 ## How to install

 Download the .vsix file from releases page and load it manually into Visual Studio Code by pressing `Ctrl+Shift+P` and typing `Install from VSIX...`.